Kange2014/ion-meta/README.md

 You can also build a docker to create, deploy, and run applications with an isolated running environment in "containers".
 Pls. refer to a "Get started with Docker" at [docker.com](https://docs.docker.com/get-started/) for a better understanding about it and also installation.

-Like above stepe, you first need to download one copy of the codes from the github, then run:
+Like above steps, you first need to download one copy of the codes from the github, then run:

-    docker build -f Docker -t ion-meta:v2 .
+    docker build -f Dockerfile -t ion-meta:v2 .

+Sometimes, you may find you cannot install R package Rsamtools correctly.
+If it shows a failure related to Rhtslib, this may be due to the conflicts between htslib from samtools and htslib from Rhtslib.
+We can first uninstall samtools in the docker first, then install R package Rsamtools, and finally install samtools:

+    docker run -it ion-meta:v2 /bin/bash
+    conda remove -n base samtools
+    R
+    >BiocManager::install('Rsamtools')
+    >q()
+    conda install -c bioconda samtools=1.10
+    exit

+We need to save the changes of docker image.
+Use below to identify the container ID:

+    docker ps -a

+Then save the image:

+    docker commit <container_id> ion-meta:v2

 For docker use:

-    docker run -it --rm -v /Path/to/Database:/ion-meta/resources/ -v /Path/to/Bam:/example -v /Path/to/Results:/example/results ion-meta:v2 /bin/bash
+    docker run -it --rm -v /Path/to/Database/:/ion-meta/resources/classifer_db/ -v /Path/to/Bam:/example -v /Path/to/Results:/example/results ion-meta:v2 /bin/bash

 Then, like above step 4 and 5, run the workflow.